afplabor2019/asd123/Documents/Requirement specification.md

 # Requirement specification
 ## Current situation

-Currently, if the teacher would like to write a quiz, ha need to prepare.
+Currently, if the teacher would like to write a quiz, he needs to prepare.

 * He has to write the questions.
 * He needs to print these.